We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person has trouble digesting whole wheat toast, the first step is to try it plain without butter.
 For additional flavor, choose fruit jellies over creamy spreads, such as nut butter.

 Enriched white bread is an option if someone cannot tolerate whole grains.
-Depending on the type, two slices of enriched white bread may provide:
+Depending on the type, two slices of enriched white bread

 - 140 calories